bdurand/lumberjack_local_logger/README.md

 ### Setting Parent Logger for Specific Classes

-You can set a different parent logger for specific classes instead of using the default:
+You can set a different parent logger for specific classes instead of using the default.
+The parent logger will be inherited by the local logger and used as the base for all logging operations.

 ```ruby
 class DatabaseService